 Two DIY Methods To Preserve Your Wedding Bouquet

-Using silica gel or pressing are the two most popular preservation methods because they are the easiest and least expensive DIY ways to get the job done.
+Using silica gel or pressing are the two most popular preservation methods.
+They are the easiest and least expensive DIY ways to get the job done.

 Before you work with the flowers from your actual wedding bouquet, I would suggest testing both methods.

-Each method will give you good results but determining which one to use depends on how you want to display your keepsake blooms.
+Each method will give you good results.
+Determining which one to use depends upon how you want to display your keepsake blooms.

 - Remove the base of the stems to about one inch below the flower.

-- Fill the container you will use to dry the flowers one-quarter of the way full with the silica gel.
+- Fill the container you will use to dry the flowers one-quarter of the way filled with the silica gel.

 - Place the flowers on top of the gel/sand with the blooms facing up.